 This course is designed for non-native speakers of English.
 The reading component emphasizes patterns of essay organization, relationships of paragraphs within essays, and understanding of the author's purpose, audience, tone, and mood.
 Reading and research materials highlight cultural content & contemporary issues in American society & serve as models/prompts for compositions.
 Essays will focus on research and the development and organization of ideas using complex sentences in coherent, well-developed paragraphs.
-Upon successful completion, students will progress to the next for computer assisted, instructor guided practice.
+Upon successful completion, students will progress to the next writing level, English 1A/ESL Focus.
+Concurrent enrollment in ESL 91L is required for computer assisted, instructor guided practice.